LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      then letters of recommendation from co-workers or supervisors will be acceptable.
 #.
 International students must also earn at least at least
-     79 on the internet-based test; or at least a 6.5 on the IELTS academic test.
+     79 on the internet-based TOEFL test; or at least a 6.5 on the IELTS academic test.
-     Loyola's institutional code for the TOEFL is 1412; the department code is not needed.
+     Loyola's institutional code is 1412;
+     the department code is not needed.

-     These *are* the cutoffs:
-     *Do not request to be admitted with a lower score*, but you can *retake* an English exam as many times as you need to to get up to a passing grade.
+     You can *retake* an English exam as many times as you need to to get up to a passing grade.

+     *Do not request to be admitted with a lower score*.
      Loyola has *no* program for conditional admission without the required score.